Annika Salmi

 I am currently pursuing a PhD at ETH Zurich across

-I am supervised by Professor Caroline Dorn, Porfessor Paul Tackley, and Professor Loic Pellisier.
+I am supervised by Professor Caroline Dorn and Professor Paul Tackley, modeling carbon and sulfur cycles on exoplanets.

 University of Cambridge,

-and worked as a simulation engineer at Starfish Space, modeling the physics of drag.
+engineer at Starfish Space, modeling the physics

-I’m a Yale University graduate in Astronomy
+of drag.
+I’m a Yale University graduate in Astronomy and

-I’m also interested in science communication;
+Physics.
+I’m also interested in science communication.

 repos